Skip to main content

 People may fear data misuse or surveillance.

-Clear policies, transparent communication, and visible benefits—such as faster service and stronger security—help build trust.
+Clear policies, transparent communication, and visible benefits - such as faster service and stronger security - help build trust.

-Still, cultural views on privacy vary worldwide.
+Cultural views on privacy still vary worldwide.

 Digital Literacy